Fincer/linux-cameratools/README.md

 Patch file for GNU Plot for better QT integration.
 Adds and alters some features which benefit generated statistics.
 Tested with GNU Plot 5.0.6.

-### 3_desktop_files_for_kde-plasma-dolphin

-Dolphin file manager desktop integration for scripts in this repository.

-### 4_scripts
+### 3_scripts

-Main scripts for exporting statistics, doing image conversions...etc.
+Main scripts for exporting statistics, doing image conversions, etc. + desktop files for Dolphin file manager.

+- Two PKGBUILD files: one for desktop systems (KDE6), and one for headless systems.

 ### sample_images